-Early voting for Georgia’s runoff election begins December 14.
+Early voting for Georgia’s midterm runoff election begins October 28 and runs through December 2.
 Registered voters are able to vote at any early voting location in their county.
 If early voting locations are not listed in the links below, your county may still be deciding early voting locations and times.
 Check back closer to the early voting period.

 - Find early voting locations and times (some locations and times TBD)

 - If you’re able, we recommend voting in person during the first days of early voting.

 - Know your rights: If you have questions or experience anything unusual at the polls, call the non-partisan voter helpline at 1-866-OUR-VOTE (1-866-687-8683)

 Election Day Voting

 Election Day for the Georgia midterm runoff is December 6, 2022.
 If you plan to vote on Election Day, you must vote in your specific precinct.

 We are working to register Georgians and get them to the polls, please join us in our efforts.

 Contact [email protected] for more ways to get involved.

 - Georgia Conservation Voters website and scorecards